 Well the question came up at the annual Berkshire Hathaway meeting this year.
 In particular one shareholder asked if Berkshire was abandoning its value investing principles and changing its investment philosophy.
 You can see the question and answer right here if you are interested.
 Warren's answer was what I would have expected and provides a great lesson on what value investing actually is.
 Warren's comment was "All investing is value investing".

-Nobody wants to pay more for an investment than what they think its worth.
 In order to be a value investor there is no requirement that you rely on certain P/E ratios or Price to Asset Value.
 Investing at its core is the act of giving up some amount now to get more in the future.
 There are some businesses which warrant a high P/E ratio because they have a high probability of growing their earnings substantially in the future.

 Amazon is one of those companies where its business is so strong that a rational investor should be willing to pay a higher P/E ratio for that business.
 If an investor calculates that she is likely to receive much more in the future then she is paying out right now, then it's a good value stock, regardless of what the PE ratio is.
 Now she may be wrong in her calculation, but that doesn't change the fact that her initial analysis was based on value investing principles.